ClemArt/kubernetes-on-a-budget/README.md

 ## Provisioning K8S
 In a terminal run

-    vagrant provision --provision-with "k8s,kubeadm"
+    vagrant provision --provision-with "k8s,kubeadm,k8s_cni"

-This installs k8s binaries and uses kubeadm to bootstrap a control plane (kube-scheduler, kube-apiserver, coredns, kube-controller-manager)
+This installs k8s binaries and uses kubeadm to bootstrap a control plane (kube-scheduler, kube-apiserver, coredns, kube-controller-manager).

-**node-1** is the cluster's master, and the API endpoint is reachable at https://192.168.10.11:6443
+**node-1** is the cluster's master, and the API endpoint is reachable at https://192.168.10.11:6443.

+Installs WeaveNet **unencrypted** as a CNI plugin provider.

 # Step by Step Provisioning